 Butterfly Peacock Bass (Cichla ocellaris): This fish only occurs in Brazil, and can tolerate a number of cooler temperatures.
 It has faint markings and no black coloring at all on its cheek.

 Popoca Peacock Bass (Cichla monoculus): This fish, a native of Brazil, is widely distributed and generally reaches up to five pounds.
-As a smaller fish, it is better suited to aquarium dwelling.
+As a smaller fish, it is better suited to aquarium dwellings.

-Butterfly Peacock bass (Cichla orinocensis ): This is a smaller subspecies, reachin only twelve pounds in size.
+Butterfly Peacock Bass (Cichla orinocensis ): This is a smaller subspecies, reaching only twelve pounds in size.
 It is a rare species, found only in the Negro and Orinoco drainages.

 Peacock Bass Diet & Feeding

 What do Peacock Bass eat in the wild?